regcs/AliceLG/README.md

 - support for all available Looking Glass displays (including the new Looking Glass Portrait)

 ## System Requirements
-- Windows or macOS (Linux not tested yet)
+- Windows, macOS, or Linux
 - Blender 2.9x
 - Holoplay Service App